jjloomis/adobe-premiere-creating-a-social-media-video/working-with-text-and-transitions/opening-the-jams-social-media-video-text-template.md

-# Opening a JAMS Text Template
+# Importing a JAMS Text Template

 1. If you haven't already done so, [download a JAMS Text Template](/setting-up-your-project/downloading-the-jams-text-template-to-your-project-folder.md) to your project folder.
 2. In the Workspaces bar, click **Graphics**.
 The Essential Graphics panel will open on the right.